niektuytel/GateMate/modbus_to_influx/README.md

 # Create modbus to influx compose
 Create the following compose file on the RPI;
 - Login on the RPI
-- Create a repository `repo`
 - Install Golang on the RPI

 ### Create 'edgexfoundry/app-influxdb:2.3.0' docker image
 - `cd edgex-app-influxdb-export`